-Article 4.1 Form of the examinations: special facilities
+Article 4.1 Form of the examinations

-- 4.1.1 The form of the examinations is laid down in the OER (more specifically the relevant information in the prospectus).
+- 4.1.1 The form of the examinations is laid down in the OER (more specifically in the prospectus).
 The form of the examination will be announced by the examiner at least 25 working days before the examination date.
 In exceptional cases and in consultation with the examiner, the Board of Examiners can decide that the examination can be held in another form than prescribed.
-In exceptional cases, the examiner will announce the form in which the examination will be held at least 5 working days before the examination date. - 4.1.2 The Board of Examiners can allow for an examination to be taken in another form than as is prescribed in the OER (Prospectus) if an individual student submits a reasoned request to this effect.
-The Board of Examiners will make a decision within 30 working days after receiving the request, after consultation with the examiner.
+In case of emergencies, the examiner will announce the form in which the examination will be held at least 5 working days before the examination date. - 4.1.2 The Board of Examiners can allow for an examination to be taken in another form than as is prescribed in the OER (Prospectus) if an individual student submits a reasoned request to this effect.
+The Board of Examiners will make a decision within 30 working days after receiving the request, after consultation with the examiner. - 4.1.3 Not applicable - 4.1.4 In appendix II of these Rules and Regulations includes the regulations for the form of constituent examinations and examinations during a second examination option and/or resit.